pbozeman/xipd/README.md

 ### Time Based Package Delay

 The first version of the utility calculated packages delays using Lumped LC Delay Approximation, with per-pin L and C parsed from the Xilinx IBIS files.
+The following formula was used:

 ```math
 t_{\text{delay}} \approx \sqrt{L \cdot C}

 ```

-This delay computed from the IBIS files was consistently 2-4ps shorter than what is exported from Vivado.
+Delays computed in this manor were consistently 2-4ps shorter than what is exported from Vivado.
 I assume that Vivado is doing a more advanced simulation, or potentially taking mutual capacitance or inductance into account.

 This version computes the average of the min and max delays reported by Vivado.